ArenKDesai/Aren-s-Notes/botany.md

 Algae are primary producers in aquatic environments.
 Algae is food for many organisms, and produce 50% of the world's oxygen.
 They're essential in the forming of coral reefs.

 One group is the **Streptophyte Green Algae**.
 This is order Charales, they're multicellular, they form simple tissues, they have cellulose cell walls with plasmodesmata, and they produce zygotes.

+#### CLAW Hypothesis
+There's a hypothesis that phytoplankton exerts a negative feedback loop on the